 In case the goal locations of the two robots are different, the point of decoupling in the map can easily be calculated.
-Our implementation uses A\ [22] which is a famous algorithm for path planning.
-Let G = (V, E) is a graph with non-negative edge distances, and h is an admissible heuristic.
-Let $S{hp}$ be the hitchhiking point which marks the start location and $T_h$ be the end node of the hitchhiker robot.
-If d(v) is the shortest distance from $S{hp}$ to v seen so far, then d(v) + h(v) gives an estimate of the distance from $S{hp}$ to v, and similarly from v to $T_h$ .
-The queue of nodes $Q_h = (V_1, V_2, \dots, V_n)$ sorted by d(v) + h(v) is the A\ path from $S{hp}$ to $T_h$ .
-Similarly, if $Q_d$ is the sorted node queue of the hitchhiker robot to $T_d$ , then the farthest node in $Q_d \cap Q_h$ is the node of decoupling in the map.
+Our implementation uses A^ [22] which is a famous algorithm for path planning.
+Let G=(V,E) is a graph with non-negative edge distances, and h is an admissible heuristic.
+Let S{hp} be the hitchhiking point which marks the start location and T_h be the end node of the hitchhiker robot.
+If d(v) is the shortest distance from S{hp} to v seen so far, then d(v)+h(v) gives an estimate of the distance from S{hp} to v, and similarly from v to v.
+The queue of nodes v0 is the v1 sorted by v2 by v3 is the v3 sorted by v4 by v5 is the v6 sorted node queue of the hitchhiker robot to v6, then the farthest node in v9 is the node of decoupling in the map.

 However, hitchhiking is not good for short distances due to the extra time required for alignment, coupling, and decoupling which may adversely affect the service response time.
-Moreover, a hitchhiker always hitchhikes a robot with better or same profile score ( $P{id}$ ) checked during the handshake step.
+Moreover, a hitchhiker always hitchhikes a robot with better or same profile score (P{id}) checked during the handshake step.
 This is to ensure that, 'you don't trust suspicious drivers'.
 This is natural as a robot with a robust and accurate SLAM module should never hitchhike another robot with less accurate sensors and SLAM module as doing so has risks of task failure for both the robots.
 On the other hand, a hitchhiker with a lower profile can always benefit from a driver with good profile in terms of accuracy of maps, navigation, obstacle avoidance, and localization.